Online Master's Degrees in Biomedical Sciences

 Is This Degree Available Online?

-Due to the intensive clinical and laboratory requirements of this degree, programs that are available totally online are rare.
-Online programs typically involve presentations, audio conferencing and videos.
+Programs that are available totally online typically involve presentations, audio conferencing and videos.
 Students will be required to have basic office software programs and access to a high-speed Internet connection.
+Some limited, in-person coursework may still be required in order to complete the program.

 What Can I Do Afterward?